isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 operations.
 If the connection cannot be restored and the server is configured to exit, it issues a fatal error before shutdown.

-For Kea DHCP servers to work with database backends, the schema has to be created and has to have the version specific to the version of the running Kea server.
-If the version check fails on a database backend that is not configured as readonly, Kea attempts to initialize the schema.
+For Kea DHCP servers to work with database backends, the database schema must be created and must match the version of the Kea server.
+If the version check fails and the database backend is not configured as read-only, Kea attempts to initialize the schema.

 .. note::

-    Schema upgrades are not attempted to not accidentally remove the opportunity for prior administrative actions that users may be interested in, like, for example, backing up the database or temporarily shutting off running Kea servers that are currently operating on the database.
+    Kea does not automatically attempt to upgrade an existing schema; doing so might deprive users of the opportunity to take precautions, such as backing up the database or temporarily shutting off running Kea servers that are currently operating on the database.

 The connection to the database server can optionally be protected by TLS.